ExpressApp/pybotx/docs/development/handlers-collector.md

  * `HandlerCollector.file_handler` - is a handler for receiving files sent to the bot and it takes no additional arguments.
  The file will be placed in the `Message.file` property as the `File` class instance.
  * `HandlersCollector.default_handler` - is a handler for handling any commands that do not have associated handlers and also takes no additional arguments.
- * `HandlersCollector.system_command_handler` - is a handler for specific BotX API system commands with еру reserved `system:` namespace.
+ * `HandlersCollector.system_command_handler` - is a handler for specific BotX API system commands with the reserved `system:` namespace.
  It requires a `command` key argument, which is the body of the command without `system:` in it.
 See the example bellow.

     Predefined handlers for system events: